atoti/project-template/README.md

 heroku buildpacks:add heroku/python
 ```

-Heroku assigns the port that the application needs to bind to in the `PORT` environment variable.
-With this config done, you can follow the normal deployment procedure for Heroku apps.
+With this config done, the [usual deployment procedure for Heroku apps can be followed](https://devcenter.heroku.com/articles/getting-started-with-python).
-A tutorial can be found [here](https://devcenter.heroku.com/articles/getting-started-with-python).

 #### Heroku button

-You can automatically deploy this project to Heroku using this button.
+Click on the button below to automatically deploy this project on Heroku.
+To deploy a project started from this template, remember to change the `repository` value in [app.json](app.json).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-If you start a project using this template, remember to change the `repository` value in the `app.json` file to the URL of your repository.